xorgol/MIMO_Matlab/README.md

 ## Adapting to different hardware
 If you want to set up a MIMO system with a different Ambisonics microphone, you can just adjust the number of microphone channels in the script, and load an appropriate filter matrix [from here](http://pcfarina.eng.unipr.it/Public/Xvolver/Filter-Matrices/Aformat-2-Bformat/)
+However, you will also need a beamforming matrix for you specific loudspeaker array.